Comprehensive strategic partnerships of Vietnam: Canada

 During the official visit to Vietnam by Canadian Prime Minister Justin Trudeau from November 8 to 10, 2017, on the occasion of attending the 2017 APEC Summit Week in Da Nang, on November 8, the two sides issued a statement "establishing a comprehensive partnership framework".
+On September 24, 2026, during his first official state visit to Canada, the General Secretary of Vietnam, Tô Lâm, concluded his meetings with the Prime Minister Mark Carney, that Canada has elevated his status into a Strategic Partnership.